Where to Stay in Salzburg First Time: 10 Best Areas

 Stay in Morzg if You love ‘The Sound of Music’; Being close to the city center is not a priority; You are traveling with family or young children.

-Best places to stay in Morzg:
+Best places to stay in Salzburg in Morzg:

 Schallmoos is located just across the river from Altstadt.
 A primarily residential neighborhood, it features very few of its own attractions.
 That said, its convenient location and accommodation prices among the lowest in the city make it an incredibly popular area regardless.